gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatd  (gcc)

-:samp:`-gnatd`
+:switch:`-gnatd`
   Specify debug options for the compiler.
-The string of characters after the *-gnatd* specify the specific debug options.
+The string of characters after the :switch:`-gnatd` specify the specific debug options.
 The possible characters are 0-9, a-z, A-Z, optionally preceded by a dot.
 See compiler source file :file:`debug.adb` for details of the implemented debug options.
 Certain debug options are relevant to applications